manonmars69/manonmars69/README.md

 # 🤔 About Me:
-💻 In my day job, I work as project consultant. <br/>
-📘 I'm currently going through the boot.dev curriculum to learn more about backend development. <br/> ✈️ In my spare time I like to learn new things and visit new places.
+💻 In my day job, I work as a project consultant. <br/> 📘 I'm currently going through the boot.dev curriculum to learn more about backend development. <br/> ✈️ In my spare time I like to learn new things and visit new places.